exonum/exonum-doc/src/architecture/services.md

     state.
 If the call results differ, the consensus algorithm may stall, or an audit of the blockchain by auditing nodes may fail.

-During blockchain operation, services may be instantiated, stopped and resumed, and migrated to a newer version (which may include asynchronous data migration).
+During blockchain operation, services may be instantiated, stopped, frozen, resumed, and migrated to a newer version (which may include asynchronous data migration).
 The lifecycle events are managed by the core, but controlled by the supervisor service.
 In the reference supervisor implementation, the lifecycle events are authorized by the administrators of the blockchain nodes.